 Select Internet Protocol Version 4 (TCP/IPv4) and click on Properties.

-Select “and enter the IP address, Subnet Mask, Default Gateway and DNS server that correspons with your network set up.
-Click OK and close the window.
+Select “Use the following IP address” and enter the IP address, Subnet Mask, Default Gateway and DNS server that correspons with your network set up.
+Click OK and close the Local Area Connection properties window.

 Windows automatically runs network diagnostics to verify that the connection is good.
 If it fails, check your settings and try again.